 FACT: Speeding is the biggest killer on NSW roads.
-Each year, around 140 people die and almost 4,000 are injured (1,500 seriously injured) in speed-related crashes in NSW.
+Each year, almost 140 people die and almost 3,100 are injured (almost 1,150 seriously injured) in speed-related crashes in NSW.

 Speeding is not just travelling above the designated speed limit, but also driving too fast for the conditions (e.g. wet weather, curves, congestion, areas with a lot of pedestrians).